-Drug loading affects polymer degradation and the resulted drug release profiles.
+Drug loading affects polymer degradation and resulted drug release profiles.
 Effects of drug concentration on polymer degradation and drug release profiles are investigated and discussed in this section.

 Polymer Degradation during Drug Release.
 Effect of drug concentration on polymer degradation is characterized by the molecular weight through the GPC.
-GPC profiles of non-laser treated and laser treated samples are given in Figure 6 for pure PLLA and 1% drug loaded PLLA.
+GPC profiles of non-laser treated samples are given in Figure 6 for pure PLLA and 1 % drug loaded PLLA.
 Minor change of GPC profile is observed for the pure PLLA, suggesting insignificant degradation over time.
 The GPC profiles of drug loaded PLLA shift left, demonstrating a decrease of molecular weight as a result of degradation.
-Bimodal distributions are observed in the late stage for the drug loaded PLLA, because the preferential chain scission on the lamella fold surfaces generates integral folds of crystalline chains.7 For 5, 10, and 20% drug loaded PLLA, the GPC profiles also shift left with time and the bimodal distributions are observed.
-The broadened profiles are a result of widened distribution of chain length, leading to a larger polydispersity index.7 The profiles shift left at a higher rate with a higher drug concentration, suggesting a faster degradation.
+Bimodal distributions are observed in the late stage for the drug loaded PLLA, because the preferential chain scission on the lamella fold surfaces generates integral folds of crystalline chains.5 For 5 %, 10 %, and 20 % drug loaded PLLA, the GPC profiles also shift left with time and the bimodal distributions are observed.
+The profiles shift left at a higher rate with a higher drug concentration, suggesting a faster degradation.